massif-press/lancer-data/README.md

   "activation": ActivationType,
   "detail": string, // v-html
   "cost"?: number
+  "pilot"?: boolean
 }
 ```

 If not given a `name` field, the Item Action button will be titled "Activate ITEM NAME"

 `cost` will deduct its value from the parent system's limited item uses, if it is a limited-tagged item.
 If `cost` is omitted and the item is limited, `cost` will be automatically set to `1`

+`pilot` actions will only be available in Active Mode when a character is UNMOUNTED

 ### Protocols
 Protocols are distinct from Free Actions only in that C/C will collect them seperately for the purposes of checking if they're the first used action(s) on a turn.